I will share my experiences and facts to help you make a decision between Kinsta vs. WPEngine.

 Which is better?
 WPEngine or Kinsta?

-However, if you are asking for my single recommendation between the two, in my opinion, Kinsta is better.
-They offer much more than they promise.
+When we compare the specs, Kinsta has an edge over WPEngine, and is the idle choice for WordPress website or any size.
+Kinsta offers much more than they promise.
 You never have to worry about site slowness, downtime, getting quality support, or any other hosting-related issues.

 In fact, it was only after moving from WPEngine to Kinsta that I was able to scale ShoutMeLoud up to the level that it’s at now.